eyedeekay/si-i2p-plugin/README.md

 #### User-Defined Jump Hosts

-Addresshelper/Jump hosts are broken in here.
-I'm working on it.
+Addresshelpers are tentatively working again.
+I'll need to explain more on how soon.

 #### Current Concerns: